terralang/terra/release/share/terra/README.md

 ### Instructions for Building LLVM from Source

-LLVM can be somewhat tricky to build from source.
-If you need to do this, the following recipe has been known to work with Terra.
+LLVM provides [binary releases](https://releases.llvm.org/), but these can sometimes be out of date.
+If you need to build LLVM from source, the following recipe has been known to work with Terra.
 The same basic procedure should work for all LLVM versions >= 3.8.

 ```